DataONEorg/dataone-integration/README.txt

  * mvn tomcat:deploy - used to deploy the war to a local tomcat server (local configuration required)

-Java integration testing options: described fully at:
+Java integration testing options ** described fully at:
         http://maven.apache.org/plugins/maven-failsafe-plugin/examples/single-test.html

 Examples:
+ running one integration test:             mvn -Dit.test={pathlessTestName} verify running multiple tests:                   mvn -Dit.test=*Core* verify

+ ** However: specifying methods within the class is supposed to work, but doesn't in practice for reasons unknown.
- running one integration test:             mvn -Dit.test={pathlessTestName} verify running one method in integration test:   mvn -Dit.test={pathlessTestName}#{method} verify running multiple tests:                   mvn -Dit.test=*Core* verify running subset of methods in test:        mvn -Dit.test=someTest#*get*
+    running one method in integration test:   mvn -Dit.test={pathlessTestName}#{method} verify running subset of methods in test:        mvn -Dit.test=someTest#*get*

 Notes for Developers:
 ---------------------
 Integration tests are defined as tests that require infrastructure beyond the current package and it's dependencies.
-This would include functional and use case tests, but not the unit tests that typically must pass before a build is deployed.
+This would include functional and use case tests, but not the unit tests that typically must pass before committing the code.

 * Regarding local tomcat deployment, see: http://mojo.codehaus.org/tomcat-maven-plugin/deployment.html